rr1583/Midterm-iron-hack-rene/README.md

-Recipe Sharing API
+# Recipe Sharing API

-Description of the Project

-This project is a Recipe Sharing API built with Spring Boot.
-It allows users to create, view, update, and delete recipes, as well as rate and review them.
-The API uses JWT for authentication and authorization.
+## Project Description
+A RESTful API for sharing and rating recipes built with Java and Spring Boot.

+## Class Diagram

 Class Diagram